 Comprehensive Hearing Evaluation

-A comprehensive hearing evaluation (also known as a hearing evaluation, hearing exam or hearing test) is performed to determine if hearing loss is present, and if so, to detail the type and severity of the hearing loss, how well the ear drum and surrounding structures are functioning and ability to discriminate speech clearly.
-It also determines the type of hearing loss as well as provide guidance for a physician or audiologist in making appropriate treatment recommendations.
+A comprehensive hearing evaluation (also known as a hearing evaluation, hearing exam or hearing test) is performed to determine if hearing loss is present, and if so, to detail the type and severity of the hearing loss, how well the ear drum and surrounding structures are functioning and ability to understand speech clearly.
 Individuals often self-refer for hearing evaluations because they notice they are not hearing well and would like to confirm their hearing levels.
 Others are referred for a hearing evaluation by their physician for the following reasons:

 - General worsening of hearing and speech understanding over many years, often attributed to aging